Ladwa

+Ladwa is a town and a municipal committee, just 18 km from Kurukshetra city in the Kurukshetra district of the Indian state of Haryana.
+It is current seat of Haryana CM Nayab singh Saini.

 Geography

 Ladwa has an average elevation of 209 m.
 It is located on the Kurukshetra - Yamunanagar - Saharanpur road and is also close to the towns of kurukshetra, Shahbad, Radaur and Indri, India.
 The nearest major Highway is National Highway 1 (India) known as Grand Trunk Road which is 14.5 km west direction of downtown.
 Ladwa has one of the best new grain markets all over Asia.

 Tehsil

 Ladwa is a tehsil in Kurukshetra district which includes Babain sub-tehsil.
 Ladwa tehsil includes total number of 98 villages.
 Ladwa includes 53 whereas Babain sub-tehsil includes 45 villages.